 While there is no one to bar you from posing on the cliffs, you need to watch out for yourself.
 If you have vertigo problems, you better not try my poses! 🙂

 Have time to go around the rocky cliff to see more of the rocky coastline.

 While you are here, it’s a good idea to visit the nearby Angel Billabong, a natural infinity pool.

 The Broken Bridge is mostly a part of the one-day tour in Nusa Penida.

 Related Post: The Hike Down to Kelingking Beach in Nusa Penida

 Where to Stay: A Bamboo House in Nusa Penida

 My friends and I stayed at Penida Bambu Green Villa.
-As the name suggests, the rooms or houses are made of bamboos – simple but well-designed.
+As the name suggests, the rooms or houses are made of bamboo – simple but well-designed.
 And yes, it’s a very photogenic place, too – so your Instagram feed will be amazing!
-The property has a swimming pool and excellent wifi connection.
-The staff members are accommodating and were helpful.
+The property has a swimming pool and an excellent wifi connection.
+The staff members are accommodating and helpful.
 Most of all, despite our worries, there were no mosquitos.
 We really had a sound sleep all throughout the night.